hisunjiang/similarity-constrained-TRCA/README.md

 - Filter bank analysis is adopted;

 ## Acknowledgement
-Thanks very much for Dr. Chi Man Wong for providing the demo code of TRCA-R ().
+Thank Dr. Chi Man Wong very much for providing the demo code of TRCA-R ().
 This demo was modified based on their code framework.